 What to do when your child wants to study abroad – a guide for study abroad parents.

 We here at Study Advisory don’t want to provide information only just for future and current students.
 We understand that sometimes parents play a big role in the experience of studying abroad.
 That’s why we have put together this guide for study abroad parents along with the help of some parents we know, who have sent one or even more of their kids to study abroad.
-What are the most common questions that comes to their minds?
+What are the most common questions that come to their minds?
 How can you live without seeing your baby for months or even years?
 How can you be the best possible support for them?

 What if something happens?